exasol/hadoop-etl-udfs/README.md

     * HDFS (recommended): The namenode service typically runs on port ```8020``` (```fs.defaultFS``` property), the datanode service on port ```50010``` (```dfs.datanode.address``` property).
     * WebHDFS: The namenode service for WebHDFS typically runs on port ```50070``` on each namenode (```dfs.namenode.http-address``` property), and on port ```50075``` (```dfs.datanode.http.address``` property) on each datanode.
     * HttpFS: Alternatively to WebHDFS you can use HttpFS, exposing the same REST API as WebHDFS.
 It typically runs on port ```14000``` of each namenode.
 The disadvantage compared to WebHDFS is that all data are streamed through a single service, whereas webHDFS redirects to the datanodes for the data transfer.
+  * Kerberos: If your Hadoop uses Kerberos authentication, the UDFs will authenticate using a keytab file.
+Each EXASOL node needs access to the Kerberos KDC (key distribution center), running on port ```88```.
+The KDC is configured in the kerberos config file which is used for the authentication, as described in the [Kerberos Authentication](#kerberos-authentication) section.

 Steps:
 * Build the library for your Hadoop version from source (see section below).